tyjo/GCM/README.md

 ```

-### Building the phylogenetic tree
+### Building a phylogenetic tree
-Phylogenetic trees are specified as nodes in the tree, each with a branch length that corresponds to the length to the node's ancester.
-The root node has length 0.
+Phylogenetic trees are specified by nodes in the tree, each with a branch length that corresponds to the length to the node's direct parent.
+The root node can have an arbitrary length.
 The nodes are linked together by specifying left and right childen.
 A phylogenetic tree is defined through both a root node and transition matrix.
-To specify a tree with 2 observations, with common ancestor "root"
+To specify a tree with 2 species with common ancestor "root"

 ```python
 import src.PhyloTree as tree